 ‘ I like tennis now – my brother got me to do it ‘cos practically all his friends did it’ (George, aged 10)

 Consideration for a growing number of children is the influence of shared families i.e. those whose parents have separated but maintain a parental influence over the child.
 In many instances the existence of two or more interlinked families identified their physical activity as centred on family activities.
-Around one third of children in the UK are likely to experience parental separation before the age of 16 and currently around 9% of children live with shared families ("Gingerbread - Home - Gingerbread - charity for single parents," 2017).
+Around one third of children in the UK are likely to experience parental separation before the age of 16 and currently around 9% of children live with shared families (Gingerbread, 2017).
 It has been identified that physical activity results from family normative values (Nielsen et al., 2012).
 One question that this study raised was with respect to levels of activity where children are influenced by more that one family context.
 It may be the case that children are more active where they have ‘shared’ families:

 ‘This is me playing outside with my Daddy (stepfather)– I also play in the park with my Daddy Daddy (biological father) – I run outside a lot ‘cos I see both my Daddies outside’ (Helen, aged 5)

-This may therefore indicate that further research into the nature of families and whether there are patterns of associated norms relating to PA engagement.
+This may therefore indicate that further research into the nature of families and whether there are patterns of associated norms relating to physical activity engagement.

-Irrespective of normative contexts, social capital is strongest where relationships are reciprocated and this was evident not only in children’s engagement in PA with family, but also, particularly for children aged 6yrs and above, with peers.
+Irrespective of normative contexts, social capital is strongest where relationships are reciprocated and this was evident not only in children’s engagement in activity with family, but also, particularly for children aged 6yrs and above, with peers.

 However, it is insufficient to claim the generation of social capital purely on the basis of evidence of the existence of a relationship; there needs to be evidence of reciprocation and trust in order for that capital to have meaning.
 Within this study, in all instances, regardless of age, the relationships with peers described by children were reciprocated and indicative of sound, bonding social capital (that which is meaningful and transferable).
-This is consistent with the suggestion that such skills inevitably result from participation in PA(Richard Bailey et al., 2012; R Bailey et al., 2013a).
+This is consistent with the suggestion that such skills inevitably result from participation in PA( (Bailey et.al., 2012, 2013).
 The homogeneity of group interest in PA and collaborative nature of engagement fortified social relations, and were therefore indicative of the existence of bonding capital where ties between group members are strong (Figure 2):

 Insert figure 2 here